 Varley has started producing lithium batteries that can take the place of their Red Top lead-acid batteries.

-There is a handy chart to work out which size lithium battery you would need to replace your current traditional one.
+There is a handy chart to determine which size lithium battery you need to replace your current traditional one.

 This pack includes a Varley charger, so you know you are getting the best-suited charger for your battery.

-The intelligent tech in the charger monitors the charge to not overcharge the battery and cause damage.
+The intelligent tech in the charger monitors the charge and prevents damage to your battery.

 The battery only takes a few hours to charge fully.